-To see in what sense HOTnet is heuristically optimal, note that from a networkdesign perspective an important question is how well a particular topology is able to carry a given demand for traffic while fully complying with actual technology constraints and economic factors.
-Here, we adopt as standard metric for network performance the maximum throughput of the network under a "gravity model" of end-user traffic demands [Zhang et al. 03].
-The latter assumes that every end node i has a total bandwidth demand $x_i$ , that two-way traffic is exchanged between all pairs (i, j) of end nodes i and j, and that the flow $X{ij}$ of traffic between i and j is given by $X{ij} = \rho x_i x_j$ , where $\rho$ is some global constant, and is otherwise uncorrelated from all other flows.
-Our performance measure for a given network g is then its maximum throughput with gravity flows, computed as where R is the routing matrix obtained using standard shortest-path routing. $R = [R{kl}]$ , with $R{kl} = 1$ if flow l passes through router k and $R{kl} = 0$ otherwise.
-X is the vector of all flows $X{ij}$ , indexed to match the routing matrix R, and Bis a vector consisting of all router bandwidth capacities.
+To see in what sense HOTnet is heuristically optimal, note that from a network design perspective, an important question is how well a particular topology is able to carry a given demand for traffic, while fully complying with actual technology constraints and economic factors.
+Here, we adopt as standard metric for network performance the maximum throughput of the network under a "gravity model" of end user traffic demands [108].
+The latter assumes that every end node i has a total bandwidth demand x_i , that two-way traffic is exchanged between all pairs (i, j) of end nodes i and j, the flow X{ij} of traffic between i and j is given by $X{ij} = \rho x_i x_j$, where ρ is some global constant, and is otherwise uncorrelated from all other flows.
+Our performance measure for a given network g is then its maximum throughput with gravity flows, computed as where R is the routing matrix obtained using standard shortest path routing. $R = [R{kl}]$, with $R{kl} = 1$ if flow l passes through router k, and $R{kl} = 0$ otherwise.
+X is the vector of all flows X{ij} , indexed to match the routing matrix R, and B is a vector consisting of all router bandwidth capacities.

-$$Perf(g) = \max{\rho} \sum{ij} X{ij}, \quad \text{such that } RX \le B,$$ (3.1)
+$$Perf(g) = \max{\rho} \sum{ij} X{ij}, \quad s.t. \ RX \le B, \tag{7}$$

 An appropriate treatment of router bandwidth capacities represented in B is important for computing network performance and merits additional explanation.
 Due to fundamental limits in technology, routers must adhere to flow conservation constraints in the total amount of traffic that they process per unit of time.
-Thus, routers can support a large number of low-bandwidth connections or a smaller number of high-bandwidth connections.
-In many cases, additional routing overhead actually causes the total router throughput to decrease as the number of connections gets large, and we follow the presentation in [Li et al. 04] in choosing the term B to correspond with an abstracted version of a widely deployed Cisco product (for details about this abstracted constraint and the factors affecting real router design, we refer the reader to [Alderson 04, Li et al. 04]).
+Thus, routers can support a large number of low bandwidth connections or a smaller number of high bandwidth connections.
+In many cases, additional routing overhead actually causes the total router throughput to decrease as the number of connections gets large, and we follow the presentation in [59] in choosing the term B to correspond with an abstracted version of a widely deployed Cisco product (for details about this abstracted constraint and the factors affecting real router design, we refer the reader to [7, 59]).

 The application of this network performance metric to the four graphs in Figure 5 shows that although they have the same degree sequence, they are very different from the perspective of network engineering, and that these differences are significant and critical.
-For example, the SF network HSFnet in Figure 5(a) achieves a performance of $Perf(HSFnet) = 6.17 \times 10^8$ bps, while the HOT network HOTnet in Figure 5(d) achieves a performance of Perf(HOTnet) = $2.93 \times 10^{11}$ bps, which is greater by more than two orders of magnitude.
+For example, the SF network HSFnet in Figure 5(a) achieves a performance of $Perf(HSFnet) = 6.17 \times 10^8$ bps, while the HOT network HOTnet in Figure 5(d) achieves a performance of $Perf(HOTnet) = 2.93 \times 10^{11}$ bps, which is greater by more than two orders of magnitude.
 The reason for this vast difference is that the HOT construction explicitly incorporates the tradeoffs between realistic router capacities and economic considerations in its design process while the SF counterpart does not.